Mediation & Arbitration

 Our Mediation and Conference Center is equipped with four segregated conference rooms and the latest in digital audio, video and Internet technology to support the ADR process.

-Chad L. Schexnayder, Jack R. Cunningham, John G. Sinodis, Brian D. Myers, Blake E. Whiteman, William F. Haug, Alana L. Porrazzo and Paul J. Roshka Esq. lead the firm’s alternative dispute resolution practice.
+Chad L. Schexnayder, Jack R. Cunningham, John G. Sinodis, Brian D. Myers, Blake E. Whiteman, William F. Haug, Alana L. Porrazzo, Thomas Edward Mitchell and Paul J. Roshka lead the firm’s alternative dispute resolution practice.

 In addition to our attorneys representing clients in mediation and arbitration proceedings, Jennings Haug Cunningham also provides mediator and arbitrator services in Arizona to implement the process.
 John Sinodis and Jack R. Cunningham are trained mediators, having participated in mediation training through the Straus Institute for Dispute Resolution at Pepperdine University School of Law.
 Jack R. Cunningham also serves as a private arbitrator in personal injury and commercial disputes.